h8r-dev/stacks/official-stack/sample/README.md

 # Sample

-This is a sample stack that creates a simple Nextjs app.
+This is a sample stack that creates a simple Remix app.

 ## Documentation